WavebreakmediaMicro - Fotolia

 Enterprises are in a constant state of flux.

-"By altering business processes, products and customer service, firms are able to take advantage of new opportunities that emerge quickly and require immediate action," said Bill Claybrook, president of New River Marketing Research in Concord, Mass.
+"By altering business processes, products and customer service, firms are able to take advantage of new opportunities that emerge quickly and require immediate action," said Claybrook, president of River Marketing Research in Concord, Mass.

 DevOps helps them meet that goal.
 This IT organizational culture more tightly connects development and testing with system operations.
-Rather than ask for new services that operations would painstakingly roll out, the two groups work more closely and automate the deployment process.
-The result is faster and more frequent new releases.
+Rather than ask for services that operations would painstakingly roll out, the two groups work more closely and automate the deployment process.
+The result is faster and more frequent releases.
 In some cases, changes occur virtually non-stop; for example, Amazon Web Services constantly deploys software updates every 11.7 seconds.

 DevOps' rapid pace puts pressure on operations and development.
 Companies continually design and test larger and more complex offerings.
 Microsoft Office 2013 Professional takes up about 700 MB of disk space and consists of billions of lines of code.
 Getting all of the elements in an application to work well together is a challenging process for development and operations.